Empty of people today and most of its buildings tumbling to the ground, Coolidge, Montana, was once a beehive of

-A number of men and their families moved into Coolidge when worked started on a new mill in 1919.
-Initially, many of them lived in tents, which were later replaced by more substantial log buildings.
-The town also boasted a boarding house and restaurant and a company store that provided all manner of food and supplies to the town’s residents.
-Amazingly, the mining camp never held a saloon, but alcohol was said to have been available from a local still outside of the camp.
+Several men and their families moved into Coolidge when work started on a new mill in 1919.
+Many of them initially lived in tents, later replaced by more substantial log buildings.
+The town also boasted a boarding house, restaurant, and a company store that provided all manner of food and supplies to the town’s residents.
+Amazingly, the mining camp never held a saloon, but alcohol was said to have been available from a local outside the camp.
 It also never built a church.

-A post office was established in Coolidge in January 1922, and that same year, the new mill, covering nearly two acres, was completed at the cost of about $900,000.
-A 65,000-volt power line was run to the mill at an additional cost of $150,000.
+A post office was established in Coolidge in January 1922, and that same year, the new mill, covering nearly two acres, was completed at about $900,000.
+A 65,000-volt power line was run to the mill at an additional $150,000.

-The largest mill in Montana, it had the capacity to process 750 tons of ore per day with a recovery rate of 90-93%.
+The largest mill in Montana could process 750 tons of ore per day with a recovery rate of 90-93%.
 Most of the ore processed by the mill came from the Idanha tunnel located at the upper camp, which also sported a sawmill, three bunkhouses, a boarding house, a blacksmith shop, a carpenter shop, and several cabins.

 However, by the time the mining operations had been fully developed, it was already beginning to struggle as silver prices plummeted and the national economy took a downturn.

-The mill was never able to work at full capacity, as the veins of ore were not developed enough to supply sufficient ore to keep it running.
-The operations then began to mine lower-grade ore and high-grade silver, but even this failed to produce enough ore for the mill.
+The mill could never work at full capacity, as the ore veins were not developed enough to supply sufficient ore to keep it running.
+The operations began to mine lower-grade ore and high-grade silver, but even this failed to produce enough ore for the mill.

-By 1923, the mining operation was placed into receivership, and William Allen lost his personal fortune and control of the property.
-Though the mine continued to operate and some 24,000 feet of underground tunnels were developed by 1925, it was not enough to make the operation profitable.
+By 1923, the mining operation was placed into receivership, and William Allen lost his fortune and control of the property.
+Though the mine continued to operate, and some 24,000 feet of underground tunnels were developed by 1925, it was not enough to make the operation profitable.

 To make matters worse, the Wise River Dam failed in 1927, washing out 12 miles and several bridges of the railroad and suspending ore shipments.